jubos/fake-s3/README.md

 ## Introduction
-FakeS3 is a lightweight server that responds to the same calls Amazon S3 responds to.
+FakeS3 is a lightweight server that responds to the same API of Amazon S3.

-It is extremely useful for testing of S3 in a sandbox environment without actually making calls to Amazon, which not only require network, but also cost you precious dollars.
+It is extremely useful for testing of S3 in a sandbox environment without actually making calls to Amazon, which not only requires a network connection, but also costs money with every use.

 The goal of Fake S3 is to minimize runtime dependencies and be more of a development tool to test S3 calls in your code rather than a production server looking to duplicate S3 functionality.
-Trying RiakCS, ParkPlace/Boardwalk, or Ceph might be a place to start if that is your goal.

-FakeS3 doesn't support all of the S3 command set, but the basic ones like put, get, list, copy, and make bucket are supported.
-More coming soon.
+Many commands are supported, including put, get, list, copy, and make bucket.

 ## Installation